 Best View Of Queenstown

-For the best vantage point of Queenstown, take a 40-minute hike to Bobs Peak or take a scenic gondola ride to Skyline Queenstown (NZ$39).
+For the best vantage point of Queenstown, take a 40-minute hike to Bobs Peak or take a scenic gondola ride to Skyline Queenstown (NZ$64 with 2 luge rides).
 Head up early and have a go at the luge rides (closes at 5PM).
-This is also where The Ledge Swing & Bungy are at.

-There are two lanes — scenic and advanced — but the latter is only for repeat riders so you’ll have to get the Gondola + two Luge rides package (~S$49.50) to attempt it.
-If you love the skyline luge in Sentosa, you’re in for a nice surprise here.
+There are two lanes — scenic and advanced — but the latter is only for repeat riders so you’ll have to get a package with more than one Luge ride to attempt it.

-If you’re planning to splurge on a single meal this trip, the dinner buffet at the Stratosfare Skyline Restaurant (NZ$73) is it.
-Not only do you get a gorgeous view over food, the spread consists of fresh seafood (including sashimi) and a good mix of Kiwi and international favourites.
+If you’re planning to splurge on a meal this trip, the dinner at the Stratosfare Skyline Restaurant (NZ$85) is it.
+Not only do you get a gorgeous view, the spread consists of fresh seafood (including sashimi) and a good mix of Kiwi and international favourites.
 Plenty of vegetarian options too.

 *Pro-tip: Book the Gondola + Lunch/Dinner + Luge rides package together for bundled savings.